rickosborne/skyline/story/iaso/133-midnight.md

 > "How am I to explain this to my parents, or the Matriarchs?
 > The All-Mother came to me in a dream and healed my body?
-> Why me and not one of the suffering in Mother's Heart?
+> Why me and not one of the suffering in All-Mother Mountain?
 > And what happens when they see my Focus, or the sensor pads on my back and legs?
 > No.  I need time to think.
 > I might be able to convince them if I can find something to help.